Sangdol/vimrc/README.md

    │  ├── test.vader        " Test code that tests functions of utility.vimrc
    │  ├── plug.vimrc        " Plug root that sources plugins.vim and devplugins.vimrc conditionally
    │  ├── plugins.vimrc     " Plugins and related mappings and configuration
-   │  └── devplugins.vimrc  " Plugins and related mappings and configuration for writing code
-   ├── colors               " Directory with colorscheme files ├── backup               " Directory with a README file.
+   │  └── devplugins.vimrc  " Plugins and related mappings and configuration for coding (only loaded on macOS) ├── colors               " Directory with colorscheme files ├── backup               " Directory with a README file.
 Backup files are git ignored.
    ├── swap                 " Directory with a README file.
 Swap files are git ignored.